Why is Time Management Important

 What do I need?

-For time management you don’t need anything fancy, or even a (Affiliate, Ad) Filofax A5 Domino Organiser like I have.
+For time management you don’t need anything fancy, or even a planner.
 It’s not essential for this.
 All you need is a cheap time-slotted diary to keep you productive.
 It doesn’t have to be expensive.
 I also like to use a folder or binder.
 If you have just a time-slotted diary though, this will be enough for the moment.
 If you want to find out what sort of things I put in my folder for my blog then you can find that blog post here.

 How do I manage my time?